What to Expect When You Arrive

 - A currency exchange office is available on the upper level.
 However, this office is open only for limited hours and only converts Canadian dollars to U.S. dollars.
 Therefore, we recommend that you exchange your local currency to U.S. dollars in your home country or at a U.S. bank after you arrive.

-The best way is to take a taxi.
-Airport Taxi Service (ATS) charges approximately $30 to drive one person to UB’s North Campus and $20 to UB’s South Campus.
+- Airport Taxi Service (ATS) charges approximately $30 to drive one person to UB’s North Campus and $20 to UB’s South Campus.
 It should take 15-20 minutes to reach either campus from the airport.
 While not required, it is common to give the taxi driver (and any airport staff) a small tip if they help you with your bags ($1 – $2 per bag is appropriate).

-Please make temporary housing arrangements prior to your arrival in Buffalo.
+Otherwise, please make temporary housing arrangements prior to your arrival in Buffalo.
 We do not recommend arriving on campus with lots of luggage and no place to spend the night, as it is very difficult to find permanent housing in one day.